 But there’s no reasons to let working holiday’s completely bum you out.
-There are plenty of ways you can spruce up your work setting and making even create a few new holiday traditions, like perhaps a glove Christmas tree.
+There are plenty of ways you can spruce up your work setting and maybe even create a few new holiday traditions– like perhaps a glove Christmas tree.

 Instructions to Make a Christmas Tree out of Gloves